ajaxs-sheep/post-0001/post.md

 Girard writes:

-> In order to cope with the thinness imperative without getting involved in practices that endanger their health or destroy their self-respect, many people have a secret weapon: they exercise.
-Much of their time is spent walking, running, jogging, bicycling, swimming, jumping, climbing mountains, and practicing other horribly boring and strenuous activities for the sole purpose of eliminating unwanted calories.

-And he continues:

-> The irritating aspect of exercise is its politically correct justification in terms of outdoor living, communion with nature, the earth mother, Thoreau, Rousseau, ecology, healthy living...
-The only real motivation is the desire to lose weight.
+> The irritating aspect of exercise is its politically correct justification in terms of outdoor living, communion with nature, the earth mother, Thoreau, Rousseau, ecology, healthy living...The only real motivation is the desire to lose weight.

 But here I think Girard oversimplifies and does himself a disservice.
 The reason people exercise is not purely this mechanical desire to be skinny, to burn calories.
 When you see that other person in the gym, when you see the colleague at work who's running the marathon, when you see on social media someone going for a hike over the weekend, when you see the Red Bull skier skiing down K2, you don't just want to do those things because they burn calories.
 You want to be like the person who does those things—or more precisely, you want to be the sort of person who could do something like that.